gvolpe/sbt-nix.g8/README.md

 Have a look at [.github/workflows/ci.yml](.github/workflows/ci.yml) to see how it looks like.
 It couldn't be simpler!

+In fairness, we use `nix/ci.nix` to run the CI build, which is a version of `shell.nix` that only contains the `sbt` package.
+The idea is that we can keep adding packages to our `shell.nix` for local development, and there might be stuff we don't need at all in the CI, so it will run faster with less dependencies to pull.

 ### Reproducible (and smaller) Docker images

 Most of Scala projects nowadays are deployed as a Docker image (sometimes using Kubernetes).
 Although there are tools such as `sbt-native-packager`, we can again declare what dependencies make it to our Docker image.
 The clear two benefits is that we get to use the exact same JDK / JRE we declare in our Nix file, and that the resulting image will more likely be smaller than using a base slim image from Docker Hub.